RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #465

+Extracted out the Mixer chat creation stuff to polish it a bit and make it work as an object factory that creates bots for users.
+I also included a caching system for it so multiple bots don't need to be instantiated for the same user.
+Just need to clean up the code a bit and check it in.
+Then the next thing is to figure out the sources pool system so I can setup Mixer chat as an input source for intents.

 ## #463, #464

 Got to do some polish work and planning for what needs to be done next for Mixer